Cerne Abbas CE VC First School Spelling Policy

 Teaching and Learning Strategies.

-Spelling is taught on a daily basis with the school using Read, Write, Inc. Years R, 1 learn phonemes, spell words phonetically and use these skills to read reading books on a daily basis and Years 2, 3 and 4 adopt the following timetable:
+Spelling is taught on a daily basis with the school using Read, Write, Inc. Years R, 1 learn phonemes, spell words phonetically and use these skills to read reading books on a daily basis and Years 2 (when ready), 3 and 4 adopt the following timetable:

 Please note the order may differ depending on current Key Stage timetables.